IQSS/Level5_UserGuide/README.md

 #### B.1.2.
 Reading Mail

-All account receive mail; regular users, for example, will be notified of pending account expiration.
+All accounts receive mail; regular users, for example, will be notified of pending account expiration.
 Administrators receive logs and account expiration notices as well.
 Users can read mail through the Thunderbird application.

 ##### B.1.2.1.
 Configuring Thunderbird